Ingemar Teever

 Ingemar Teever (born 24 February 1983) is an Estonian former professional footballer who last played as a forward for Estonian Meistriliiga club Levadia.

 Teever was the top goalscorer in the 2008 and the 2015 Meistriliiga seasons.
 Teever was named Meistriliiga Player of the Year in 2015.

 Club career

 At the age of 19, Teever started his professional career with TVMK, having previously played for lower division clubs Nõmme Kalju and M.C.
 Tallinn.
 There he won the 2005 Meistriliiga, Estonian Cup in 2003 and Estonian Supercup in 2005, before leaving the club in 2005.

 Öster

-On 1 December 2015, Teever joined Swedish Allsvenskan club Öster.
+On 1 December 2015, Teever joined the Swedish Allsvenskan club Öster.
 His first appearances for Öster were very promising, but as competitive matches approached, Teever's scoring record decreased rapidly.
 Teever scored a total of only five goals during his two seasons in Sweden, despite playing regularly.

 Nõmme Kalju

 Teever joined newly promoted Nõmme Kalju on loan after Öster were relegated to Swedish Swedish football Division 1.
 He became an instant hit, scoring 23 goals in 35 matches, winning the top goalscorer award, and driving the team to the 4th place, just a point behind the third, Trans Narva.
 After the first season back in Estonia, the player signed a permanent deal.
 Then he was hit by a knee injury leaving him sidelined for the first half of the season.
 Teever returned for only 6 appearances, when he injured his neck in a life-threatening pool accident, but made a full recovery and returned for the 2010 season.